joshbegley/nyt-latest/README.md

 `Last month, Dana Brown even acknowledged the Astros are “going to probably be in the market, for sure, to trade for” a starting pitcher.`\
 https://nytimes.com/athletic/6778699/2025/11/05/astros-offseason-outlook-trade-candidates/

-**Mandel's Mailbag: Nothing suggests Ohio State is a fraud.
-Can a 9-3 Texas still sneak in?**\
+**Mandel's Mailbag: Nothing suggests Ohio State is a fraud — and can a 9-3 Texas sneak in?**\
-`If Texas pulls out wins over Texas A&M or Georgia, it could make the College Football Playoff with three losses.`\
+`If Texas pulls out a win over Texas A&M or Georgia, it could make the College Football Playoff with three losses.`\
 https://nytimes.com/athletic/6779301/2025/11/05/texas-ohio-state-playoffs-mandels-mailbag/

 **How Bayern's clever press made the European champions look helpless for 45 minutes**\